Variable Cost: Definition, Examples & Formula

 Variable cost is a constant value that causes price fluctuations as earnings and quantity supplied increase and decrease.
 Transaction fees and delivery charges are examples of variable costs.
 Young firms with greater monthly expenditures are not the same as those with heavy investment, such as housing and security, which do not alter with earnings and production.
 Organizations with strong overhead expenses must generate very little to maintain level, but their profitability is narrower than those with high maintenance costs.

-Variable costs fluctuate according to how many items or operations are generated.
+Variable costs fluctuate depending according to how many items or operations are generated.
 The narrower the revenue percentage, the far more variable expenses there are.
 Aircraft, for example, have become less susceptible to rivalry because of their large operating expenses.
 To get started, they need to make a significant investment in hardware and other tangible objects.

 Variable costs are incurred by every existing operation, although they fluctuate from one corporation to the next based on what it generates.